Fees and Finances

 Immigration Office.

-Student assistants are more flexible as regards working hours, as the 120/240 full and part-time regulation does not apply.
-As a student assistant - the so-called HiWi -, you are
+Student assistants are more flexible regarding working hours, as the 140/280 full-time and part-time regulations do not apply to them.
+As a student assistant - the so-called

-allowed to work up to 19 hours per week throughout the year.
+HiWi -, you are permitted to work up to 19 hours per week throughout the year.

 Consequuntur inventore voluptates consequatur aut vel et.
 Eos doloribus expedita.
 Sapiente atque consequatur minima nihil quae aspernatur quo suscipit voluptatem.